 Put that burger down!
 Wait… Is that a veggie burger?
-Good.
-This article is just for you.
-That is, assuming you’ve ever wondered how in Heaven a vegetarian on a budget or not saves significant money on food costs… Is it possible to survive (and prosper) in a world of amazing barbecue?
+If you’re curious about the benefits of being a vegetarian, read on.
+Is it possible to survive (and prosper) in a world of amazing barbecue?

 Some fun facts (Special thanks to FoodRevolution.org):

 - There’s been a 600% increase in people identifying as vegans in the U.S in the last three years.
 According to a report by research firm GlobalData, only 1% of U.S. consumers claimed to be vegan in 2014.
 And in 2017, that number rose to 6%.

 - And similarly, according to data released by GrubHub, the top takeaway marketplace in the U.S., orders for plant-based food have reached a new high.
 In particular, users chose vegan food 19% more in the first half of 2017 than in the first half of 2016.